shreyashguptas/javia/server/scripts/create_update/create_update.md

 3. Uploading the package to the server
 4. Registering the update in the database

-All registered devices will automatically check for and install the update according to the update type (scheduled or urgent).
+All registered devices will automatically check for and install the update immediately when detected (before processing each query).

 ## Prerequisites